aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module2/README.md

 1. Go to the AWS Management console page in the **in-cloud** region and click  **Services**  then select  **DataSync.**
 2. If no DataSync agents exist, click the **Get started** button, otherwise click the **Create agent** button.
-3. Leave the Service endpoint as-is.
+3. Leave the Service endpoint as **"Public service endpoints"**.

-4. Under the **Activation key** section, enter the **Public IP address** of the DataSync agent instance running in the on-premises region, per the CloudFormation outputs.
-Here you use the Public IP address, as it needs to be accessible by your web browser.
+4. Under the **Activation key** section, enter the **Public IP address** of the DataSync agent instance running in the on-premises region.
+You can get this IP address from the CloudFormation outputs in the on-premises region.
+You use the public IP address here because the agent needs to be accessible by your web browser for activation.
 Enter the IP address of the agent as shown below, then click **Get key.**

   ![](../images/mod2ds1.png)